 Since 2012, he has been a regular contributor to LexisNexis UK’s LexisPSL Practice Note on Competition (International Cartel Enforcement and Merger Control).
 He is also the co-author of several international publications, including the South Korea chapter of Chambers Global Practice Guide: Merger Control 2019, 2020.

-Recently, he was recognised as a leading lawyer in antitrust and competition by The Legal 500: Asia Pacific (2019/2020), and as a “future star” in competition/antitrust by Benchmark Litigation Asia-Pacific (2019/2020).
-He has also been named as a notable practitioner in competition/antitrust by Asialaw Profiles (2020).
+He was recognised as a leading lawyer in antitrust/competition by The Legal 500: Asia Pacific (2019/2020/2021), and as a “future star” in competition/antitrust by Benchmark Litigation Asia-Pacific (2019/2020).
+He has been named as a notable practitioner in competition/antitrust by asialaw Profiles (2020/2021).